hannsam7/nr2-idg1292-2024-oblig3-group13/doumentation/README.txt

 where the t-shirt would have a sticky effect.
 We still have a t-shirt in all of the stages, but it isn’t following the story of one singular t-shirt.
 Vilja then made a lot of SVGs, like the landfill with the tractor and the city of factories and the children.
 Some of the SVGs and some singular parts of the SVGs where then animated in a motion sensitivity friendly way (no abrupt or unexpected movements).

+Technology stack and list of animations:

+We have made all the SVGs in adobe illustrator and implemented them in html using the SVG code.
+Most of the animations is made by using keyframes, but some of them is GSAP.
+Keyframes:
+- clouds (transform: translate)
+- tractor (transform: translate)
+- tractor shovel and clothes (transform: rotate) (clothes also have opacity)
+- chimney smoke (transform: scale)
+- sewing kid (transform: translate)
+- logos (transform: scale and rotate)
+GSAP:
+- raining clothes
+- second-hand kids
+- the last logo

+For story telling effect we have used scroll-snap-align: start; so only one scroll is needed to get to the whole next section of the page.

+We have used intersection observer on the UN´s goal 12 image.
+When the image is visible on the page it slowly gets more and more visible.